oropesaw/DFT/README.md

 ```bash
 average.x < Au_SURFACE.average.in > Au_SURFACE.average.out
 ```

+## CO molecule
+We are a relaxation of the CO molecule starting from the experimental distance ```112.8 pm```, the input files can be found in

 ## Chemisorption of CO on Au(111)
 #### high symmetry points
 Firstly, we locate the CO molecule almost vertically, allowing it to lean.
 Then we relax the structure, keeping the two lower layers of the surface fixed.
 To leave a fixed atom during relaxation we have to proceed as shown below in the input file: